cURL examples

 CHARACTER_NAME="My Character"

-# Your existing fbx or glb file – ensure it has a rigged skeleton
+# Your existing fbx or glb file.

 FILE="$1"